The Difference Between Revolution and Disruption

 The Innovation Matrix

 I do not consider myself to be naturally creative or innovative.
 I’m not adventurous.
-I never thought I’d leave my hometown of Philadelphia (no matter how the Eagles play sometimes…) and like nothing better than sticking close to home.
+I never thought I’d leave where I grew up on the Main Line of Philadelphia and like nothing better than sticking close to home.

 Nevertheless, what I lack in natural ability, I make up for in irresponsibility and a certain uneasiness with authority and convention.
 That’s put me in some unusual places where I’ve had to do some unusual things.
 So I’ve become an accidental innovator, more by inclination than by choice.